quanteda/spacyr/README.md

 ## 42             2   punct
 ```

 Note that the additional language models must first be installed in spaCy.
-The German language model can be installed (`python -m spacy download de`) before you call `spacy_initialize()`.
+The German language model, for example, can be installed (`python -m spacy download de`) before you call `spacy_initialize()`.

 ### When you finish